What to do after inheriting a retirement account from a parent or relative

 Inheriting a retirement account from a parent, grandparent, sibling, or relative

 If you’ve inherited a retirement account from a parent, the primary decision is when to take the money.
-Under the new rules which began in January 2020, these inheritances must be distributed by the end of the 10th year following the year your parent or relative passed away.
-You might decide to take your inheritance all at once right away, delay until the last year, or spread it evenly over 10 years.
+After January 2020, inheritances must be distributed by the end of the 10th year following the year your parent or relative passed away.
+You might decide to take your inheritance immediately, delay until the last year, or spread it evenly over 10 years.

 Opening an inherited IRA